kluo/edx-documentation/en_us/release_notes/source/openedx/index.rst

 ####################################

 ******************
-January 21, 2015
+January 22, 2015
 ******************

-As part of an accelerating effort to better support Open edX and packaged releases, we have moved source files for the `edX Platform Developer's Guide`_ that were in the edx-platform repo to the edX-documentation repo.
+As part of an accelerating effort to better support Open edX and packaged releases, we have moved the source files for the `edX Platform Developer's Guide`_ from the edx-platform repository to the edX-documentation repository.

 .. include:: ../links.rst